ntvpz/sql/_posts/2020-09-21-mysql-show-query-log.md

 SET GLOBAL general_log = 0;

-See the [official docs](https://dev.mysql.com/doc/refman/8.0/en/query-log.html) from MySQL for more information.
+See the [official docs](https://dev.mysql.com/doc/refman/8.0/en/query-log.html) from MySQL for more information about the General Query Log.